Chinese in Northwest America Research Committee (CINARC)

 "plainly a person much in the habit of being deferred to; and this, together with her need of defending herself against scoffers, of whom she had met with not a few among the Melican men in a long experience, had given her a manner bluff, masculine, and even surly.
 But she was amenable to kindness, and there were even moments when under her unsmiling exterior she almost seemed to appreciate the humor of herself "

-Her foil in the story is a beautiful but somewhat silly Caucasian girl named Marcella who, though in love with a handsome young railroad surveyor named Easterby, is being forced by her Mormon father to marry an older fellow Mormon who, among his other shortcomings, is likely to take other wives.
+Her foil in the story is a beautiful but silly Caucasian girl named Marcella who, though in love with a handsome young railroad surveyor named Easterby, is being forced by her Mormon father to marry an older fellow Mormon who, among his other shortcomings, is likely to take other wives.
 Marcella, in despair, confides her problem to Choy Susan.
 The latter comments,

 "No good for woman to mally man with plenty otha wife," said Choy Susan with a philosophic air after a pause.
 "My makee big mistake myself."